hbi99/Canvas-nob/README.md

 Here is a demo;
 [http://hbi99.github.com/Canvas-nob/](http://hbi99.github.com/Canvas-nob/)

-Note - the script hasn't been tested with IE9.
+Note - the script has been tested with IE9.

 ---